A Day In The Life of an Inpatient Rehab Occupational Therapist

 Other Afternoon Treatments

 If I’m working with a patient that is extremely limited by weakness, I might run their treatment a little bit differently.
-I might skip the I-ADLs and focus on beneficial therapeutic exercise or neuro re-education.
+I might skip the I-ADLs and focus on beneficial therapeutic exercise or neuro re-education depending on what they need.
 I’ll try to get at least one unit of self-care retraining if they did not have any OT in the morning, though.

 Community re-entry going to the gift shop, public restrooms, or outside is also one of my favorite afternoon activities if it’s therapeutic and interesting for the patient.